fusionfabric/open-api-standard/Paths_and_Resources.md

 Resource names **MUST** be defined consistently both within an API for each `GET`, `POST`, `PUT`, `DELETE` method and across APIs.

 When defining Finastra APIs and paths, it is recommended that the name of the API is the same as the principal resource within the API, for example, an account API should be named Accounts and have at least one endpoint using a `/accounts` resource.

 API designers SHOULD avoid prefixing the `/accounts` resource in the Accounts API with parent resources e.g. **avoid** `/customer/{customerId}/accounts` unless necessary

 ### Prefer Single Root Resource

 In most scenarios the following paths which use a resource at root level can be used.
 This approach is used when the resource is not a sub-resource and the identifier is unique for all instances of the resource:
 - `POST /resource`
+- `GET /resource`
 - `GET /resource/{id}`
 - `PUT /resource/{id}`
 - `DELETE /resource/{id}`